MichaelFirstAC/Maze-Maker-Solver/README.md

 - DFS (Depth-First Search): Uses a stack to explore nodes.
 - BFS (Breadth-First Search): Uses a queue to explore nodes and keeps track of the previous nodes to reconstruct the shortest path.
+- A* Star Search: Uses an open Array List implementation for a heuristic to prioritize nodes closer to the target.

+## Algorithm2.java
+This class implements three OTHER maze-solving algorithms:

+- DFS (Depth-First Search): Uses recursion to explore nodes.
+- BFS (Breadth-First Search): Uses an Array dequeue to explore nodes and keeps track of the previous nodes to reconstruct the shortest path.
-- A* Star Search: Uses a heuristic to prioritize nodes that are closer to the target.
+- A* Star Search: Uses an open linked List implementation for a heuristic to prioritize nodes closer to the target.

 ## Node.java
 This class represents a node in the maze with properties like position, color, and neighbors.
 It includes methods to render the node, handle clicks, and determine its type (wall, start, end, path).